Paintings Of Barack And Michelle Obama Unveiled At Portrait Gallery

 It was a point Sherald echoed minutes later, when she emphasized that her portrait of Obama was conceptual and archetypal, bigger than just one model.

-"You exist in our minds and our hearts in the way that we do because we can see ourselves in you," she said, turning toward Michelle Obama.
+"You exist in our minds and our hearts in the way that you do because we can see ourselves in you," she said, turning toward Michelle Obama.

-Barack Obama, for his part, said he admired how Wiley's photos "challenge our conventional views of power and privilege."

 The National Portrait Gallery, a member of the Smithsonian Institution, has worked with outgoing presidents to commission a new portrait of each one since 1962.

 More recently it began collecting portraits of first ladies as well.
-The Portrait Gallery, a member of the Smithsonian Institution, writes:
+The National Portrait Gallery, a member of the Smithsonian Institution, writes:

 "Official portraits are interesting beasts because they are, of course official: they signify the status and attainments of the person portrayed.
 But they also are deeply personal, even revelatory, portrayals that say something of the character of the man or woman who shows their face to the public.
 The style of the portrait – the pose, the colors, the setting, as well as facial features (in the 19th century stern and forbidding was definitely the default expression) – all convey a measure of the sitter."